Ugonz86/capstone2/README.md

 ##### by _**Uriel Gonzalez**_

 ### Description
 I wanted to create a model for a financial website in React.js.
-Something essential that I would use in real life on a daily basis.
-With that in mind I decided to create a website where users can add or select a utility company and pay bills.
+Something essential that I would use.
+With that in mind I decided to create a website where users can pay bills their utility bills.

 On eBills, users can:
 ```